What is the Shelter Pet Project?

 - The campaign also targets those people who are “Pro Pet Adoption” because engaging this group and having them join The Shelter Pet Project movement can help invigorate the movement and amplify the campaign message.

-- To promote the Shelter Pet Project online (using Facebook, Twitter, etc.), visit www.theshelterpetproject.org and click on Pet Stuff, then The Campaign.
+- To promote the Shelter Pet Project online (using Facebook, Twitter, etc.), visit www.theshelterpetproject.org and click on About Us, then Our Campaign.

 - To promote the Shelter Pet Project both online AND offline, you can request (free) materials: